-- Format: There are two types of screens: brief screens and full-length screens. - Brief Screens: Usually no more than 8 questions long and takes less than a minute to answer.
+There are two types of screens: brief screens and full-length screens.

+Brief Screens: Usually no more than 8 questions long and takes less than a minute to answer.
 Scoring is simple.
-A good choice for use in a brief routine screening into your workflow. - Full-length Screens: Generally 10-20 questions long and may take more time to administer.
+A good choice for use in a brief routine screening into your workflow.

+Full-length Screens: Generally 10-20 questions long and take more time to administer.
 Scoring can be more complicated.
 A good choice for when you have more time and want to gather a more detailed picture of the client's behavior.

+Populations/Settings Tested

-Populations/Settings Tested: Screening tools are often tested with different populations, such as like with veterans, immigrants, or older adults.
+Screening tools are often tested with different populations, such as like with veterans, immigrants, or older adults.

-Some gambling screens have been developed for use with certain populations, like adolescents.
+Some gambling screens have been specifically tested for use with certain populations, like adolescents.

 Do you work with any specific population?
-If so, consider if a screening tool that is specific to that population and shown to be effective.
+If so, does that population have unique needs?
+If so, consider if a brief screening tool that has been tested within that population and shown to be effective.

+Psychometric Properties

-Psychometric Properties: Psychometric properties tell us how well a screen does its job.
+Psychometric properties tell us how well a screen does its job.

-Screening tools are highly sensitive screens that almost everyone with Gambling Disorder.
+Screening tools are often tested with almost everyone with Gambling Disorder.
 Good for identifying almost everyone with a problem, but might trigger a full assessment for people who don't actually have the disorder.
-These screens can be costly and time consuming.
+This can be costly and time consuming.

-Specificity: Highly specific screens can identify people with Gambling Disorder.
+Specificity: Highly specific screens can identify almost everyone with Gambling Disorder.
 Good for when it's especially important to avoid unnecessary screening, but might miss some people who have problems.